“The Secretary’s Curse:” How to Help Prevent Carpal Tunnel Syndrome

 There are different things that are designed to make your hands and wrists more comfortable.
 Keyboard and mouse pads are one example.
 This helps reduce some of the pressure while you’re at work.

-If your company won’t supply you with one of these, buy one for yourself – it’s worth it for your own good.
+If your company won’t supply you with one of these, buy one for yourself – it’s worth it because it may help prevent carpal tunnel syndrome.

 Do localized exercises

-Who ever said you can’t exercise the wrists?
+Who says you can’t exercise the wrists?
 It’s important for preventing carpal tunnel syndrome!
 Some interesting options include:

 - Making circles with your wrists.
 With your palms facing down and out, twist both wrists to the right five times, and then to the left five times.